Tap Counter Logo

 Tap Counter

-Coding Tutorials January 14, 2025
+Productivity January 14, 2025

 Building Your Own Tap Counter: A Beginner Coding Guide

 Want to learn to code?
-A Tap Counter is the perfect "Hello World" project.
+A Tap Counter is the perfect 'Hello World' project.
 We break down the logic of building a simple clicker in HTML and JavaScript.

 Note: Information is for educational purposes.

-So, you want to be a web developer?
-You could watch 50 hours of tutorials, or you could build something.
 A Tap Counter is the canonical “First Project” for front-end developers.
 It covers all the basics: variables, functions, event listeners, and DOM manipulation.

 In this guide, we won’t give you the copy-paste code.
 We will explain the logic of how a tap counter works under the hood.